Full Text Search (FTS) lets you create, manage, and query specially purposed indexes, defined on JSON documents within a Couchbase bucket.

 Note that to access Full Text Search, users require appropriate roles.
 The role FTS Admin must therefore be assigned to those who intend to create indexes; and the role FTS Searcher to those who intend to perform searches.
 For information on creating users and assigning roles, see the RBAC Roles page.

-From Couchbase Server 6.5, the search service can be accessed by search functions in N1QL.
+The search service can be accessed by search functions in SQL++ Query (formerly N1QL).